 At the end of the day, people book speakers they trust, not just speakers they like.

-Professional videos, social media posts, email lists—all helpful.
+Professional videos, social media posts, and email lists—all helpful.
 But they’re not a substitute for being good at what you do.

 Focus on: